Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Experiments

 \subsection{Bit Sequence Generation}

 In this section, we investigate the performance of RBS-GFN in the bit sequence generation task~\citep{tb}.
-Unlike previous approaches that generate these sequences in a left-to-right manner~\citep{tb,madan23a}, we adopt a non-autoregressive prepend/append Markov decision process following~\citet{shen2023towards}.
+Unlike previous approaches that generate these sequences in a left-to-right manner~\citep{tb,madan23a}, we adopt a non-autoregressive prepend/append Markov decision process following~\citet{shen2023towards}, which is a more challenging task compared to the one studied in~\citet{pan2023pretraining}.
 The action space includes pretending or appending a $k$-bit word from the vocabulary $V$ to the current state, which increases the difficulty of the task (as the underlying structure of the problem is a directed acyclic graph rather than a simple tree~\citep{tb}).
 We consider bit sequence generation with small, medium, and large sizes with increasing lengths and vocabulary sizes following~\citet{pan2023pretraining}.

 As shown in Fig.~\ref{fig:bit}, even the strongest OC-GAFN method struggles to learn efficiently given a limited training budget, while all other baselines completely fail.
 In contrast, RBS-GFN achieves high success rates of approximately 100\% with fast convergence across different scales of the tasks.
-It is worth noting that RBS-GFN without either age-based sampling (denoted as RBS-GFN-w/o-AgeSample) or intensified reward feedback (see detailed discussion in Appendix~\ref{appendix:irf}) both fail to generalize to more complex tasks, including \emph{medium} and \emph{large}, demonstrating the importance of our proposed techniques in enabling RBS-GFN to efficiently learn across various levels of complexity.
+It is worth noting that RBS-GFN without either age-based sampling (denoted as RBS-GFN-w/o-AgeSample) or intensified reward feedback (see detailed discussions in Appendix~\ref{appendix:irf}) both fail to generalize to more complex tasks, including \emph{medium} and \emph{large}, demonstrating the importance of our proposed techniques in enabling RBS-GFN to efficiently learn across various levels of complexity.